 The non-refundable application fee of $100 is payable online by credit card at the time of application.

 Note that the Application Fee is valid for three program choices only.

 Your email confirmation about successful submission will be sent to you within minutes of submitting payment.
 This email confirms the successful submission of your application.

 - Be sure to use your full legal name (as it appears in your passport).

 - Academic and other required documents can be submitted directly within the online application, or through Sheridan’s Applicant Portal after you submit your application.

 - Include your personal email address on your application form.

-- To check the availability of seat in your program use the application link and select VIEW button.
+- To check the availability of seat in your program here.

 3. Track your application